 19. SPELT

 Spelt is an ancient grain with a hefty protein content.
 One cooked cup has 10 grams of protein.
 You can use spelt like oatmeal or use it in my favorite way, which is in baking.
-I’ll fill you in on how to use spelt flour here.
+I’ll tell you how to use spelt flour here.
 Then, try making my Healthy Banana Chocolate Chip Muffins!

 20. NUTRITIONAL YEAST